Scientific Research, Honduras

 Planted in 1999, the mini-biological corridor in CURLA serves as an example of how Inga can be used in conservation to reconnect areas of forest.

-In this system, Inga are planted at 4m spacings to begin the process of site recapture from the aggressive grasses (in this case mainly Rottboellia cochinchinensis and Digitaria swazilandensis).
-Each 4th Inga was replaced by one of 15 native rainforest tree seedlings for which the Inga would act as a “nurse” tree.
+In this system, Inga are planted four metres apart to begin the process of reclaiming the site from the grasses (in this case mainly Rottboellia cochinchinensis and Digitaria swazilandensis).
+Each fourth Inga was replaced by one of fifteen native rainforest tree seedlings for which the Inga would act as a “nurse” tree.

-15 years on and the biological corridor is now performing exactly as intended.
+Fifteen years on, the biological corridor is now performing exactly as intended.
 Some of the trees have reached 70 feet or more in height and have begun to form buttresses.
 The corridor is full of all kinds of birds, from owls to woodpeckers and hummingbirds, as well as insects and other animals and the soil’s physical appearance is beginning to resemble that of a rainforest.
-The corridor is now a very valuable educational resource for teaching Forestry students about Inga’s potential for restoring links between isolated forest blocks.
+The corridor is now a highly valuable educational resource for teaching Forestry students about Inga’s potential for restoring links between isolated forest blocks.

-The consequence of the successful establishment of a forest canopy is that the Inga are now beginning to be shaded out as the natural process of succession moves forward and the forest becomes established.
+Now that the forest canopy has been successfully established, the Inga are beginning to be shaded out as the natural process of succession moves forward and the forest matures.

-Saplings of rain forest tree species that have germinated following their transport here by birds or animals using the corridor for its protective feeding environment
+Pictured above: Saplings of rainforest tree species, germinated from seeds that were transported here by birds and animals, who use the corridor for its protective feeding environment